 Of course, violence in films is relative.
 Mothra sinks several ships and lays waste to two of the world’s major cities, but those are unseen fantasy deaths, that take place on miniature sets with Toho’s amazing toys.
 Besides, kids respond quickly to the lesson that it’s not nice to fool with Mother Nature.
 The storyline is equally respectful of the Infant Islanders’ religion.
-Mothra responds to a symbol that looks like a Christian Cross with ‘extra’ illumination detail.
+Mothra worships a symbol that looks like a Christian Cross with ‘extra’ illumination detail.
 In New Kirk City, church bells are sounded at Mothra’s approach.

 Within the special stylisation of Kaiju pictures, Mothra maintains a colorful charm.
 Nothing looks ‘real,’ although the effects are often impressive just for being so elaborate.
 Those giant miniature sets must have filled an entire sound stage.
 An over-use of blue-screen opticals result in some rather ragged composites, but many shots combine foreground full-scale action and background miniatures with great skill.
 The larva’s onslaught across the countryside is beautifully visualized, sometimes with the monster visible only in the background of very wide compositions.
 A not particularly successful wide shot of the egg on Infant Island places the natives’ dance arena as a small round area at the bottom of the frame.
 Being about 70% matte painting, this composition always reminds me of shots of the Base Camp in Close Encounters of the Third Kind.

 Mill Creek Entertainment’s Blu-ray of Mothra is something of a mixed bag.
-The slim steelbox packaging is very pleasing, with artwork split between the cover, and a sliding clear sleeve that carries the (sexed-up) images of the Shobijin twins from the U.S. poster.
+The slim steelbox packaging is pleasing, with artwork split between the cover, and a sliding clear sleeve that carries the (sexed-up) images of the Shobijin twins from the U.S. poster.

 The slight disappointment of the feature encoding is due to the same issues that dog Sony’s 2018 Blu-ray of Battle in Outer Space: this Mothra transfer is from the same so-so source as the 2009 DVD.
-The two new encodings are in HD, of course, but neither cut is super-sharp; in fact, they look a little dark and greenish.
+The two new encodings are in HD, of course, but neither version is super-sharp; in fact, they look a little dark and greenish.
 That may sound ungrateful, as we’re lucky to have Mothra in Tohoscope and color — I had to wait until the new century to see something better than a flat 16mm print.
 It was another instance in which I borrowed Stuart Galbraith IV’s Japanese laserdisc… which carried a stereophonic soundtrack!

 I initially felt cheated until I checked my DVR copy of a (compressed) TCM HD cablecast — it may be a tad brighter, but highlights are slightly blown out.
 The Mill Creek Blu-ray is smoother overall.
-As for the greenish tinge and light contrast, that may be partly due to the difference in standards in Japan and the U.S. Once one adjusts, it looks more normal.
+As for the greenish tinge and light contrast, that may be partly due to the difference in standards between Japan and the U.S. Once one adjusts, it looks more normal.
 The awful color mismatches of old TV prints are a thing of the past.

 The disc contents mirror what was on 2009’s DVD.
 Both the shorter American re-cut and the original Japanese version are present; the English subs on the Japanese version are reasonably accurate.
 When cut and re-dubbed for America, Mothra lost 13 minutes of running time.
 Generations of kids love the key ‘Mothra’ song, which is presented in a command performance similar to the exhibition of King Kong.
 Clark Nelson’s speech is practically a copy of Carl Denham’s.
 In the uncut Japanese version, the Peanuts perform a second number on a little cherry blossom set, wearing kimono costumes.
-It is interesting that the stadium audience is delighted, when not even the spectators in the first two rows could possibly get a good look at the tiny twins.
+It is interesting that the stadium audience is delighted, when not even the spectators in the front row could possibly get a good look at the tiny twins.

 Steve Ryfle and Ed Godziszewski’s commentary offers a good rundown on the Infant Island backstory dropped for the film, an alternate ending and a full accounting of input from its various writers.
 A wealth of production detail includes the information that the largest crawling larva monster was twenty feet long and operated by several men, Chinese Dragon style.
 The commentary also wades into the film’s political context, and lists some topical protest-oriented material that was left out.
 The movie indeed shapes up as a P.C. fairy tale about superpower arrogance.

 I probably shouldn’t be encouraged to add my personal experiences with these old movies, but some of my best mail comes in sharing similar stories.
 I’m a lot older than many of my readers, and can confess to having seen Gigantis first-run, in a theater (Wow!).
 The 1962 U.S. release of Mothra, I’m afraid, was not a success story for the ten-year-old CineSavant.
 Parents were required to drive us to the downtown San Bernardino theaters.
 I interested the bratty kid across the street in seeing Mothra, but he inexplicably changed his mind at the last minute and talked his mom into taking us to the movie at the E-Street theater next door: Disney’s Babes in Toyland, for crying out loud.
-So my childhood experience with the film was limited to staring at the impressive B&W photos in Famous Monsters of Filmland.
+So my childhood experience with the Togo classic was limited to staring at the impressive B&W photos in Famous Monsters of Filmland.
 I didn’t catch up with Mothra on TV for twenty years.